ArtTucker/mental_health_and_economics/README.md

 <br>
 [Checkout](https://github.com/ArtTucker/mental_health_and_economics/blob/SylvainDessagnes_2nd_segment/database/database_connection.ipynb) our *database_connection* script.
 Running this script will update any changes applied to our datasets on the database tables.
 Each team member have the database on his local server with up-to-date data inside.
+We also will deploy our database on AWS server for all around access from our team.
 <br>
 Entity Relational Diagram [visit.](https://github.com/ArtTucker/mental_health_and_economics/blob/SylvainDessagnes_2nd_segment/database/database_ERD.png)
 <br>